socratools/socranop/PACKAGING.md

 The following describes the basic principles of the steps which build my Fedora package, but they should be similar on other distributions.

   * Take the source code from the pypi tarball.
+FIXME: Wheel?!

   * Build, and install to `/usr` in a chroot `${chroot}`: